Monterey Bay, California

 • CAP funding can be used to cover costs of any remaining Project Development ahead of constructionprojects do not need to be entirely shovel-ready

 • Up to 100% of required funding without having to give up control.
-Investor seeks minority financial carried interest, and not a majority of the voting rights.
+Investor seeks equity, a carried interest, not a majority of the voting rights.

 • Project “capital stack” does not include senior debt or encumber Project assets with a lien.
-With projects above $50m, there is room for a senior lender to preserve more owner equity.
-Know more
+This means that another party, such as a guarantor (what we call a “sponsor”) or senior lender, especially with projects above $50m, can use a senior lien to secure their position.
+Know more about leveraging debt

-• Investor requires financial guarantee (CAG) to be in US$ or Euro’s, however project funding can be in a different currency and will not require FX risk coverage
+• Guarantees must be in US$ or Euros (or GBP/£), however project funding can be in a different currency and will not require that the client pay for FX risk coverage

-• Operational/performance, technical, developer execution and credit risk taken on by the investor.
+• Risk profile: Operational/performance, technical, developer execution and credit risk taken on by the investor.
+Be sure to demonstrate low to zero commercial risk, as well as through a partial guarantee that eliminates some of the risk of non-completion.

-• Minority carried interest is determined upon completion of due diligence, calculated based on:
+• Carried interest is determined upon completion of due diligence, calculated based on:

-• Difference between the amount of guarantee or cash Surety and total Project funding, if any
+• Difference between the amount of Security and total Project funding, if any

-• Guarantee-issuing bank Credit Ratings and quality of guarantee instrument
+• If not cash, then the guarantee-issuing bank’s Credit Rating and quality of guarantee instrument

 • Project overall (unlevered) IRR.

-• Note that cash surety is incrementally more valuable than a CAG for determining the equity split — for comparison, a cash deposit of 33% equates with roughly 50% SbLC.
+• Note that cash surety deposits are about twice as valuable as a Standby LC (SbLC) when determining the equity split — for comparison, a cash deposit of ~25-35% equates with roughly 50-70% SbLC face value.

 This structure significantly reduces the traditional administrative complexity, uncertainty and due diligence costs (and associated delays in reaching closing) that are common in most project finance.